-Lean Manufacturing and Customer Value...In the lean organization, activity is carefully managed to minimize any form of waste and to maximize efforts towards meeting the demands of the customer.
+Lean Value...In the lean organization, activity is carefully managed to minimize any form of waste and to maximize efforts towards meeting the demands of the customer.
 In meeting the demands of the customer, the critical aspect is to ensure there is a clear and accurate understanding of what the customer perceives as VALUE.
 Every organization will have a range of customers, frequently customers will have directly conflicting demands, however every business needs to ensure their lean program, is based on delivering customer value.
 The first step in delivering customer value is understanding the current and future wants, needs and demands of customers.
 This will take account of potential changes in the external operating environment (technology, legislation, competition, etc., …), the changing expectation levels of customers and internal changes within the organization itself.

 Consider an auto-mobile manufacturer with a broad range of customers.
 Some who want high performance vehicles, which may have relatively low fuel economy and other customers who value economy and efficiency in fuel consumption.
 Clearly no single model of vehicle will satisfy both sets of customers, therefore a manufacturer will provide a range of vehicle models to meet specific customer expectations.
 In developing the business, the product development, manufacture and sale of each model of vehicle will follow strict lean approaches in terms of minimizing waste, minimizing transportation, waiting, reprocessing, etc., costs.
 However, the specific model design will address the specific customer requirements for “value”.